 What is Close Reading?

 When a student engages in a close read they are doing the opposite of skimming.
 Close reading entails really delving into the document, usually reading it several times in order to gain deeper understanding each time.
 Oftentimes each reading will have students looking for a different aspect of the content, from a casual summary to identifying the voice and point of view of the author.

-Many students don’t want to read a historical document even one time; how are you supposed to get them to read it several times?!
+Many students don’t want to read a document even one time; how are you supposed to get them to read it several times?!
 With imagination, ingenuity and trickery — yup, gotta do whatever it takes!
 Make it look fun and they’ll never know they’re reading a passage again and again.

 1. Choice Boards